MicrosoftDocs/bot-docs/articles/file-format/bot-builder-qna-file-format.md

 ## Question and Answer pairs

-The .qna file (and parser) supports question and answer definitions as well.
+The .qna file (and parser) supports question and answer definitions.

 Here's an example of basic question and answer definition.